EthanHao/SweepClean/README.md

 if done, the ui should like this:
 The yellow tile stands for charge station
 The dark tile is stair
-The light gray is low carpet
+The light gray tile is low carpet floor
-The dark grag is high carpet
+The dark gray tile is high carpet floor
 The blue is bare floor
+We can add more charge stations and clean sweepers.
 ![](/portal/demo.png)